jimangel/jimangel.io/content/posts/2017-10-13-vmware-homelab-build-2017.md

 ---
 title: 'Building a vSphere 6.5 Homelab 2017'
 subtitle: 'For Under $600, If Possible...'
+description: "Building an enterprise datacenter with a small footprint"
 summary: 'Building an enterprise datacenter with a small footprint'
 date: 2017-10-13
 lastmod: 2017-10-13